florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // Runtime environment
 The previously generated Wasm module can then be transferred to any target device or platform providing a Wasm runtime.
 // Wasm runtime
-That specific Wasm runtime is hardware-specific and not portable, unlike the Wasm module.
+Wasm runtimes are usually hardware-specific and not portable, unlike the Wasm module.
 The Wasm runtime is able to parse the received Wasm module file, instantiate a _Wasm instance_ from it and provide an Application Programming Interface (API) for interaction with the Wasm instance.
 APIs can differ from one Wasm runtime to another.
 Some runtimes exist as standalone programs that can run Wasm modules comparable to how native binaries can be executed.
-Others are in the form of libraries, that can only be used from a host application to embed a Wasm runtime into them.
+Others like the one shown in @fig:wasm-execution-model are in the form of libraries, that can only be used from a host application to embed a Wasm runtime into them.
 // Wasm runtime library interfacing
 These Wasm runtime libraries often provide common operations to the host application like calling Wasm functions, reading and writing operations for Wasm memories, linking mechanisms between Wasm modules, exposing host-defined functions for Wasm instances to call, etc.
 // TODO name all important common interfaces for Wasm runtime libraries